 - At 7X to 9X magnification, the scope starts to lose focus

 The growth and innovation made by both Vortex vs Leupold scopes over their decades of making products are immense.
-The thing you should be most concerned about while buying a scope from either of these companies is the price.
+The thing you should be most concerned about while buying a best rifle scope from either of these companies is the price.
 Vortex uses Japanese technology and its products are comparatively cheaper.
 On the other hand, some customers prefer Leupold as it is made and assembled in the US.
 But practically speaking Vortex scopes maintains a high level of quality assurance making it perfect for buying a scope on a budget.

 You should remember that buying from either of them will be a good choice.
 This article was about making you aware of their differences so that you can decide which one meets your preferences.